 Winter is almost upon us and I thought this might be a nice time to put some reclaimed wood pallets to good use.
-I picked these up a while ago and have been looking for an excuse to use them.
 Making a bird feeder using reclaimed wood pallets seems like a good idea and I will be able to feed our local wildlife at the same time!

 Having just completed an easy DIY project for making coasters and place mats using jute or rope, I still had some rope left over and decided to use this in another way.
 Upcycle the lids from plastic tubs or containers into coasters - just another easy way to recycle plastic in a home.

 With so much emphasis being placed on recycling and repurposing old stuff into practical piece, what some may throw away as junk might be just what you are looking for!
-Turning one man's junk into treasured pieces for a home is fun and you get to create one-of-a-kind decor to boot.
+Turning one man's junk into treasured pieces for a home is fun and you get to create one-of-a-kind decor.